Women are a busy bunch of people.

 Whether we work at home, are a homemaker, have a career, have children or don’t have children; our schedules are packed and the calendar is full.

-We fill our time with various activities such as work, play, sports, leisure, church, family time, homemaking, our children’s activities, and in pursuit of our own hobbies and passions.
+Our time is filled with various activities such as work, play, sports, leisure, church, family time, homemaking, our children’s activities, and the pursuit of our own hobbies and passions.

-But most of us have the desire to follow an effective schedule that promotes productivity in our homemaking routines.
+And most of us have the desire to follow a schedule that promotes productivity.

 TIME IS PRECIOUS